LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `v/1`: boolean option for verbose reporting of generated random tests (default is `false`).
 - `pb/2`: progress bar option for executed random tests when the verbose option is false (first argument is a boolean, default is `false`; second argument is the tick number, a positive integer).

 The `quick_check/1` predicate uses the default option values.
-When using the `quick_check/2-3` predicates, invalid options are ignored and replaced with the default value if applicable.
-The `quick_check/1-2` predicates print the test results.
+The `quick_check/1-2` predicates print the test results and are thus better reserved for testing at the top-level interpreter.
 The `quick_check/3` predicate returns results in reified form:

 - `passed(SequenceSeed, Discarded, Labels)`
 - `failed(Goal, SequenceSeed, TestSeed)`